 Montana has adopted the Uniform Probate Code or UPC.
 The UPC lays out the different laws that must be adhered to when probating an estate.
 The probate process in Montana generally occurs in one of four ways.
 A person can die testate (with a Will) or intestate (without a Will).
-Furthermore, the probate proceeding can be formal (court supervision) or informal (without direct court supervision but rather through the Clerk of Court).
-Other ways of administrating estates also exist and may be useful as specific circumstances may warrant.
+The probate proceeding can be formal (court supervision) or informal (without direct court supervision but rather through the Clerk of Court).
+Other ways of administrating estates also exist and may be useful depending on the circumstances.

-Probate generally occurs when the decedent held assets in his or her name alone.
-Because the individual is no longer available to transfer property to others, the court will appoint an individual to be the Personal Representative of the estate to act in the place and stead of the decedent.
-The Personal Representative is charged with making sure that the probate process is done correctly and that the affairs of the deceased are completed in accordance with Montana law.
-A person is generally appointed Personal Representative based on being named to that position in the decedent’s Will or is appointed by the court in instances where no Will exists and law establishes their priority status.
-We work closely with the Personal Representative throughout the probate process.
+Probate generally occurs when the decedent had estate assets (property interests owned by a deceased on the date of death) in his or her name alone.
+Because the individual is no longer available to transfer property to others, the court will appoint an individual to be the Personal Representative (PR) of the estate to act in the place and stead of the decedent.
+The PR holds a high calling of accountability in execution of this appointment and is charged with making sure that the probate process is done correctly and that the affairs of the deceased are completed in accordance with Montana law.
+A person is generally appointed PR based on being named to that position in the decedent’s Will or is appointed by the court in instances where no Will exists and law establishes their priority status.
+We work closely with the PR throughout the probate process.

 A broad view of the main steps involved in the probate process include the filing of necessary initial documents to open an estate and get a PR appointed, preparing notices to interested persons regarding the proceedings, gathering estate assets and potentially liquidating the same, conducting an inventory and appraisal of the assets, dealing with creditor claims and tax issues, providing accountings to the court, and ensuring the assets are properly distributed.